LoopKit/loopdocs/docs/browser/intro-summary.md

 * Some terms in the Glossary are not in alphabetical order to improve logical grouping.
 All the individual <code>Secrets</code> are listed after <code>Secrets</code> in the Glossary.

 * `Actions`: available in your *GitHub* repositories to build your app
-    * You must be logged in to *GitHub* to run the actions
+    * You must be logged in to *GitHub* to run the actions manually
+    * The build action is automatically run for you once your repository is configured
 * `Fork`: you make a copy of the code needed to build an app and store it in your *GitHub* account (using a free *GitHub* organization is recommended for storing your `forks`)
 * <code>Secrets</code>: are required to enable *GitHub* to build an app from a repository using *GitHub* Actions
     * Six <code>Secrets</code> must be entered to enable your app (or apps) to build